Backbase/backend-interview-snippets/questions.md

 # Questions about security
 1. The security department said that `TransferController` has security vulnerabilities, can you spot them and suggest fixes? (show the presence of `TokenSecurityUtils.getCurrentUser()` to the candidate)

+# Questions about `CustomerServiceTest`
+1. Is the test correct?
+How can we fix it?
+2. How would you implement testing more combinations of tier values and customer types ?